jdferreira/data-processing-book/index.md

     c.
 Replace all the green question mark place-holders (`???`) with appropriate Python code.

-6. Run the Python script and observe the output.
+6. Run `module1.py` in the command line and observe the output.
 Does it correspond to what you were expecting to see?

 7. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, so that you can use it in the next modules.